By Alex Morgan 1 min read

 Scenario 2: Flopping a Full House

-Suppose you’re holding 7♠ 7♦, and the flop comes 7♣ 2♥ 2♣.
+Suppose you’re holding 7♠ 7♦, and The Flop comes 7♣ 2♥ 2♣.
 You now have a full house, Sevens full of Twos.
 This is a powerful position, particularly if the opponents are showing aggression, as your hand beats many other common holdings.
 Recognising the strength of your full house at this point can help you decide whether to slow-play or go all-in.

 Scenario 3: Full House vs. Quads or Flushes